 Future Contacts

 If you decide to take part in this study, you and your child will be asked to fill out surveys now and again in May.
-We may also call you and ask you to take part in a group discussion for an additional $50 cash.
+We may also call you and ask you to take part in a group discussion for an additional $50 cash incentive.

 Your Rights